Metroid Dread: Later discussion

-Following the game's initial listing, critics expressed an interest in Metroid Dread or a similar 2D side-scrolling Metroid project being revived.
-In 2011, IGN cited it as a "game in danger".
+Critics expressed interest in Metroid Dread or a similar 2D side-scrolling Metroid project.
+In 2011, IGN cited Dread as a "game in danger".
 K. Thor Jensen included it in his list of "video games you will never, ever play".
 He felt that Metroid: Other M was a disappointment and it made him nostalgic for Dread.
 Thomas East included Dread and its apparent reference in Corruption in their list of "11 amazing Metroid facts and secrets".
 East added that he was hopeful for a possible 3DS release.

-Marc Zablotny, a writer for the Official Nintendo Magazine, included it in his 2013 wishlist, saying he was more interested in what Dread "stood for rather than the specific game itself".
-Zablotny later included it in a list of the "15 more Nintendo Games you never got to play" and called it one of the most infamous cancelled Nintendo games.
+Marc Zablotny, a writer for Official Nintendo Magazine, included Dread in his 2013 wishlist, saying he was more interested in what it stood for rather than the specific game itself".
+Zablotny later included it in a list of "15 more Nintendo Games you never got to play" and called it one of the most infamous cancelled Nintendo games.
 Nick Chester from Destructoid criticized Nintendo for its focus on games such as the Brain Age series over Metroid.
+In 2015, gaming researcher Liam Robertson investigated the subject and made contact with former IGN and Game Informer staff who had encountered the project in the 2000s.
+He released a video detailing his findings, some of which was corroborated by official sources when the revived Dread was revealed years later.

 Revival on Nintendo Switch

-During Nintendo's E3 2021 Nintendo Direct presentation on June 15, Nintendo announced that Metroid Dread was in development for the Nintendo Switch, with a release date of October 8, 2021.
+During Nintendo's E3 2021 Nintendo Direct presentation on June 15, Nintendo revealed Metroid Dread for Nintendo Switch, with a release date of October 8, 2021.
 Dread was developed by the Spanish developer MercurySteam, the studio that developed Metroid: Samus Returns, and Nintendo EPD.
 Sakamoto said that Nintendo revived the project after seeing what MercurySteam could do with its technology on the Switch.
-Dread is the first fully original side-scrolling Metroid game since Fusion.
+Dread is the first original side-scrolling Metroid game since Fusion.

+Release

+Metroid Dread was released for the Nintendo Switch on October 8, 2021.
+The special edition included a 190-page art book, holographic art cards featuring the covers of the five 2D Metroid games, and a steelbook case.
+Two Amiibo figurines were released.